Teddy Swims discography

-The discography of American singer-songwriter Teddy Swims consists of two studio albums, one compilation album, four extended plays, and 43 singles (including seven as a featured artist).
+The discography of American singer-songwriter Teddy Swims consists of one studio album, one compilation album, four extended plays, and 46 singles (including 11 as a featured artist).
 As of October 2025, Swims had achieved eight million certified digital single units based on sales and on-demand streaming by the Recording Industry Association of America (RIAA).

 Swims made his debut in August 2019 with the single "Night Off".
 It was not until 2021 where his song first appeared on the Billboard charts.
 The track "Simple Things" peaked at number 14 on the Digital Song Sales chart.
 In the same year, he released his first two extended plays, Unlearning and A Very Teddy Christmas, with the former peaking at number 41 on the UK Album Downloads Chart.
 In 2022, he released two more EPs, Tough Love, which was his first EP to enter the Billboard 200 chart at number 200, and Sleep Is Exhausting, which peaked at number 14 on the Heatseekers charts.

 His breakthrough came when he released the single "Lose Control" in 2023.
 The song became a commercial success and was his first song to reach the Billboard Hot 100, debuting at number 99 and peaking at number one in March 2024.
 The 32-week climb of the song is the longest consecutive climb to number one of all time.
 "Lose Control" also became the first song in the history of the Billboard Hot 100 to spend 100 weeks on the chart, surpassing "Heat Waves" by Glass Animals which spent 91 weeks on the chart.
 The song was also certified diamond in Canada, France, and the Netherlands, and gold or higher in 13 additional countries.
 In the same year, he released his debut studio album, I've Tried Everything but Therapy (Part 1), which also enjoyed commercial success.
 It peaked at number 17 on the Billboard 200 and also entered the top 10 in nine countries/territories.

 In 2024, Swims released the single "The Door", which peaked at number 24 on the Billboard Hot 100 and received numerous certifications in 13 countries.
 Later, he released the song "Dirty" with American singer Jessie Murph, peaking at number 79 on the Hot 100.
 He also released the song "Georgia Ways" with Quavo and Luke Bryan, which peaked at number seven on the Bubbling Under Hot 100 chart.

 Swims released his second album in 2025, I've Tried Everything but Therapy (Part 2), which included the commercial hit "Bad Dreams" and the singles "Funeral", "Are You Even Real" with Giveon and "Guilty".
 The album peaked at number four on the Billboard 200, number one in Australia and Croatia, and entered the top 10 in 12 countries/territories.
 That same year, he released the compilation album I've Tried Everything but Therapy (Complete Edition), peaking at number 18 on the Billboard 200, which included the single "God Went Crazy".
 He later collaborated with French DJ David Guetta and Australian singer Tones and I and released the song "Gone Gone Gone".